 Spare the calories this Thanksgiving by checking out these healthier food swaps:

-Try using whole grain bread crumbs for your stuffing.
-Whole grains contain more fiber than their white bread counterpart.
+Try using whole grain breadcrumbs for your stuffing.
+Whole grain breads contain more fiber than their white bread counterpart.
 If using a store-bought chicken or vegetable broth in your stuffing recipe, opt for a low-sodium variety.
 If you’re considering stuffing your turkey, err on the side of caution: bacteria like salmonella may be transferred from the raw turkey to the stuffing when placed inside the bird.
 For food safety, consider cooking your stuffing in a separate dish.

 What would Thanksgiving dinner be without a delicious slice of pie for a sweet ending to the meal?
 When choosing between apple and pumpkin pie, go with the pumpkin.
 Pumpkin pie contains fiber and vitamin A. In order to lighten up a pumpkin pie recipe, use evaporated skim milk in place of heavy cream or half and half.